m4rcu5/ifupdown-vrf/README.md

 # ifupdown-vrf

 Some simple scripts to transparently set up VRF's on Debian-like systems.
-Copy the directories to `/etc/network`.
+Copy the contenrs of the directories to their corresponding directories in `/etc/network`.

 To configure an interface enslaved to a VRF use the following stanza:
 ```